jamdotjar/ultraterm/JOURNAL.md

 I started off with the bluetooth.
 I managed to find a library that implemented A2DP audio source for arduino, that also seems to handle the connection logic for devices, so I was ablle to get a simple version of that all set up ( it just tries to pair to the first device it sees, maybe a bit of room for refinement in the future.
 From there, I started with file reading, to actually provide the audio stream.

 After that, the main goal was to get some sort of interaction and input going. ( and maaaybe some output ).

+> * time spent: 3hrs*

+### 2025/07/04

+I'm getting pretty close to finishing this, I can feel it.
+I spent a bit of time last night polishing up the README, so now all I'll need to do is add some nice renders, finish this firmware, and I'm done!

+I hopped back into my firmware with the input management, and I got through the first half of a callback system, that should be OK for the buttons.
+I think the touch might need a seperate handler once I've gotten LVGL running, but in the meantime I've just set it as another "button".

+I also had to go and fix some of the storage code, because I'd used the wrong library example as a base, so had to redo the PCM stuff.
+Now I'm going back to input, and as a last goal I'll try to get a simple state display runnning.
+I actually think all of my input and playback should work!
+It all at least compiles, which gives me a fair bit of hope.

+Now for some actual interaction, then I can whip up a 'lil demo UI!
+I don't want to attempt the final UI until the final version, but it's close!

+I added a basic interaction system, that took way longer than anticipated due to having to handle my multi-core concept of having one handle playback and the other handling input and UI to let both run smoothly.
+It turns out i forgot how hard communicating between cores is, so I had to use a input queue to handle the audio via button presses, and now I have a basic UI that displays the current playback state.

+For my last change to the protoUI, I converted the VCR_OSD_MONO font from ultrakil to LVGL C, so I can use it as the main font for my UI.

+Tomorrow goals are to polish the demo UI, README, and CAD to make sure everything is ready for submission ( and hopefully submit too ), after that, there will likely be some more work on the final UI.
+I think LVGL lets you preview the UI somehow so I'll look into that, because anything I can prototype before I get my parts is good.
+Once I do get my parts, I'll also journal the assembly, and road to a physical v1, so stay tuned.

+> *time spent: 3hrs*